AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 > * Platform Launch Server Side is now **[[!DNL event forwarding]](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/overview.html)**
 > * Edge configurations  are now **[[!DNL datastreams]](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/datastreams.html)**

-This tutorial demonstrates how to implement and activate consent data obtained from a Consent Management Platform (CMP) using the Platform Web SDK extension in Adobe Experience Platform Data Collection.
+This tutorial demonstrates how to implement and activate consent data obtained from a Consent Management Platform (CMP) using the Platform Web SDK extension in Data Collection.
 We’ll do this using both of the Adobe standards and the IAB TCF 2.0 consent standard, with OneTrust or Sourcepoint as example CMPs.

 This tutorial uses the Platform Web SDK extension to send consent data to Platform.
 For an overview of the Web SDK, see [this page](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en).